Beauty in Black: Production

+In December 2025, ahead of the second part of second season premiere, Netflix renewed the series for a third season.

+In July 2026, ahead of the release of season three, it was announced the series was renewed for a fourth and final season.

 Reception

 Critical response

 The first season received negative reviews from television critics.
 Television critic Andrew Lawrence from The Guardian gave it one star of five writing: "The wildly successful mogul's first drama series for the streamer is a disaster with one-dimensional characters and haphazard plotting".
-Joel Keller from the Decider also gave it a negative review writing: "Tyler Perry's Beauty In Black is about a subtle as a slap in the face, which is something we're surprised we didn't see in the grim, abuse-filled first episode" but noted Crystle Stewart's performance as Mallory Bellaire.
+Joel Keller from the Decider also gave it a negative review writing: "Tyler Perry's Beauty In Black is about a subtle as a slap in the face, which is something we're surprised we didn't see in the grim, abuse-filled first episode" but noted Crystle Stewart's performance as Mallory Bellarie.

 Audience viewership

 Beauty in Black debuted as Netflix's fourth-most-watched series with 5.6 million views in its first four days of availability.
 On the second week, it rose to the top of the streamer's TV chart for October 28 to November 3, hitting 8.7 million views.